-Born in the small mill town of Rumford, Maine, John existed the school system early to catch a Greyhound west to the mountains of Colorado in the late 90’s to pursue his passion for board sports.
-This would be the backdrop that inspired him to reach for his first Arriflex 16mm film camera to begin capturing some of the many intrepid people and places within the adventure sports community for brands like Oakley, Roxy, Red Bull and Outside Television.
+Raised in the small mill town of Rumford, Maine, John left early at age 17 on a Greyhound west to pursue his passion for snowboarding and skateboarding in Colorado.
+This would be the backdrop that inspired John to pickup an Arriflex 16mm film camera and begin capturing some of todays recognized action and adventure sports athletes for iconic brands like Oakley, Roxy, Red Bull and Outside Television.
 Through creating his own all-female action sports films and series throughout the 90’s, this would expand into commercial directing and cinematography as a career.

-Later crossing John’s career came the calling from close friend, musician and social activist Michael Franti, which the two collaborated closely to create the “Stay Human” documentary film and a multitude of music videos that highlight global issues and the message of optimism.
+Later crossing John’s path came the calling from close friend, musician and social activist Michael Franti from Michael Franti & Spearhead, which the two collaborated closely to create the “Stay Human” documentary film and a multitude of music videos that highlight global issues and the message of optimism.